lstig/kubernetes-the-hard-way-automated/README.md

 # Run playbooks to bootstrap the cluster and deploy applications
 ansible-playbook site.yaml

-# create kubeconfig for accessing the kubernetes cluster from
-# your host and deploy required cluster resources
-ansible-playbook k8s.yaml

 # set KUBECONFIG environment so you don't have to pass kubeconfig flag to kubectl
 export KUBECONFIG=$(pwd)/local/admin.kubeconfig